 - start () start the proxy, if it should be launched by the Hub instead of externally managed.
-If the proxy is externally managed, it should set should start to False. - stop () stop the proxy.
-Only used if start () is also used.
+If the proxy is externally managed, it should_start to False. - stop() stop the proxy.
+Only used if start() is also used.

 And the following method(s) are optional, but can be provided: